 Why Mount The Elephant?

-As TVs have evolved over time, so too have TV mounts.
+As TVs have evolved, so too have TV mounts.
 Thanks to state-of-the-art technology, contemporary mounts allow placement on any wall, at any height.
 They also offer a variety of control systems; TVs now ascend or descend with a press of a button or via voice command.
 Mounts that pivot from side-to-side are ideal if you wish to view from another room.
-Those that tilt up and down reduce glare and improve the line-of-sight where applicable.
+Those that tilt up and down reduce glare and improve the line of sight where applicable.
 Though not all mounts are as versatile, even fixed mounts offer elegance and create the illusion of a floating TV.

-As well, there are specialty mounts to consider; corner mounts for tricky architectural circumstances, ceiling mounts are useful when tight on wall space.
+As well, there are specialty mounts to consider; corner mounts for tricky architectural circumstances, and ceiling mounts are useful when tight on wall space.
 I sometimes use ceiling mounts for in-home gyms.
-I also employ the flip down ceiling mount in small rooms that serve two or more functions.
+I also employ the flip-down ceiling mount in small rooms that serve two or more functions.
 The full motion automated is an electric mount that articulates 180 degrees and pulls furthest from the wall.
 This is a lovely option for full articulation.
-However, because these mounts don’t pull down, its placement is limited.
-Without being able to adjust according to sight line, for instance, it’s not appropriate for higher mountings such as over the fireplace.
+However, because these mounts don’t pull down, their placement is limited.
+Without being able to adjust according to the sight line, for instance, it’s not appropriate for higher mountings such as over the fireplace.

 All said, my favorite on the market for execution and value is MantelMount’s MM860.
 This “pull down and swivel” enables the TV to drop and rotate in a seamless, single movement that is next to silent.
 It lowers to a favorite preset position when it senses the TV is on.
 How cool is that?
 And with a concealed lifting arm in the raised position, it won’t impact the visual experience while improving the viewing experience.